Easy Vegan Chocolate Ice Cream Just In 5 Minutes

 • Protein powder add-in: Chocolate protein turns this into a “health” dessert.
 Kind of.

-READ Related Articles Decadent Vegan Apple Pie Delight
+READ Related Articles Vegan Condensed Milk Recipes

 Personally, banana-based is my go-to because it’s cheap, easy, and doesn’t taste like banana once cocoa takes over.
 But hey, live your truth.